Coronavirus shut down the ‘experience economy.’ Can it come back?

 “When lockdown lifts, there will be an incredible pent-up demand to want to connect,” she said.

 There are early signs that might be true.
-Disney reopened its theme park in Shanghai recently, and quickly sold out of tickets.
+Disney reopened its theme park in Shanghai recently, and it quickly sold out of tickets.
 Yet admission was sharply limited to promote social distancing, and health precautions were ubiquitous.
-In Orlando, Florida, Disney and Universal are reopening some of their shopping areas, albeit with social distancing measures, a mask requirement and mandatory temperature checks at Universal.
+In Orlando, Florida, Disney and Universal are reopening some of their shopping areas, albeit with social-distancing measures, a mask requirement and mandatory temperature checks at Universal.

 As a result, the theme parks — once bustling profit engines for some of the biggest corporations — will be making a small fraction of the money they normally would, and the virus will never be far from visitors’ minds.